yncat/dfg-simulator/readme.md

 - Kakumei / Kaidan Kakumei
 - Reverse (5)
 - Skip (9())
+- Transfer a card to the next player by a 7
+- Exile a card by a 10
 - Joker as wildcards
 - 3 of spades against a joker